mirsaeedi/software-tips/unit-test.md

 * The test pyramid is a way of thinking about how different kinds of automated tests should be used to create a balanced portfolio.
 Its essential point is that you should have many more low-level UnitTests than high level BroadStackTests running through a GUI.

 *  One sign you are testing too much is if your tests are slowing you down.
 If it seems like a simple change to code causes excessively long changes to tests, that's a sign that there's a problem with the tests.
 This may not be so much that you are testing too many things, but that you have duplication in your tests.
-*
-*

-*  Avoid non-descriptive unit tests names such as Purchase() or OutOfStock().
-Maintenance is hard if you don’t know what you’re trying to maintain.+
-*  Name your unit tests clearly and consistently
-So the pyramid argues that you should do much more automated testing through unit tests than you should through traditional GUI based testing.
+*  So the pyramid argues that you should do much more automated testing through unit tests than you should through traditional GUI based testing.